Global solutions to the three-dimensional full compressible Navier-Stokes equations with vacuum at infinity in some classes of large data: Global strong solution

-If $T^*<\infty$, then (\ref{3d-u 2nabla u 2}) could be deduced by using (\ref{a priori assumption}) together with the $L^1$-bound of $\rho$ (see Lemma \ref{3d-le:3.1} below).
-With $T_1=T^*$ and (\ref{a priori assumption}), (\ref{3d-blow up criterion}) is not true which reaches a contradiction.
-Thus, we get $T^*=\infty$.
-Then $T_1=T^*=\infty$, which implies that (\ref{a priori assumption}) is valid for any $0\le T<\infty$. \begin{remark} Corollary \ref{3d-cor 3.2} means that if Proposition \ref{prop 3.1} is valid, the global existence of strong solutions will be got.
+Therefore, if $T^*<\infty$, (\ref{contradiction}) and (\ref{contradiction+1}) will contradict with (\ref{3d-blow up criterion+1}).
+Thus, $T^*$ must be $\infty$.
+Then we get $T_1=T^*=\infty$ which implies that the strong solution exists globally in time and that (\ref{a priori assumption}) is valid for any $T\in[0,\infty)$. \begin{remark} Corollary \ref{3d-cor 3.2} means that if Proposition \ref{prop 3.1} is valid, the global existence of strong solutions will be got.
 The uniqueness of the solutions can be referred to \cite{cho-Kim: perfect gas}.
-In this case, the proof of Theorem \ref{3d-th:1.1} is complete. \end{remark} Let's come back to prove Proposition \ref{prop 3.1}.
+The proof of Theorem \ref{3d-th:1.1} is complete. \end{remark} Let's come back to prove Proposition \ref{prop 3.1}.
 Throughout the rest of the paper, we denote generic constants by $C$ depending on $\bar{\rho}, K_1, K_2,$ and some other known constants but independent of $\mu,\lambda,\kappa,$ and $t$.\\